Second-Order Asymptotics of Conversions of Distributions and Entangled States Based on Rayleigh-Normal Probability Distributions: Conversions for Probability Distributions: Non-Asymptotic Setting

-These inequalities play an quite essential role in the asymptotics of the maximum convertible numbers by those conversions.
-The second one is that, when the support size of a probability distribution $P$ is less than or equal to $L$ and $U_L$ is the uniform distribution with support size $L$, we have $U_L \prec P$.
-This fact is necessary in the analysis for the quantum operation called entanglement concentration which is treated in Section 5.
+We give two important remarks on the majorization.
+The first one is that a deterministic conversion is a majorization conversion, i.e., a deterministic conversion by a map $W:\mathcal{X}\to\mathcal{Y}$ satisfies the majorization relation $P\prec W(P)$ for any probability distribution $P$ on a finite set $\mathcal{X}$.
+The second one is that, when the support size of a probability distribution $P$ is less than or equal to $m$ and $U_m$ is the uniform distribution with support size $m$, we have $U_m \prec P$.
+This fact is necessary in the analysis for the quantum operation called entanglement concentration which will be treated in Section \ref{sec:quantum}.